avsuresh/AMPJavaProject/README.md

 	5. IF the input cities are connected then it returns "CONNECTED"

 	6. It will print as "NOT CONNECTED" when
-		i. the cities are not connected OR ii. any or both cities are not present in the graph
+		i.
+Both cities are not connected OR ii.
+Any one or both cities are not present in the graph (connections.txt)

 For example, if the input file is: